To teach students creative problem-solving techniques through inventing and entrepreneurship.

 The Connecticut Invention Convention (CIC), a 36-year-old, 501c3 nonprofit organization, is the nation’s largest continuously operating program for K-12 student inventors and entrepreneurs.

 100% of the proceeds raised by Push For Entrepreneurship are donated to CIC.

 CIC’s mission is to teach students creative problem-solving techniques through inventing, innovating, and entrepreneurship, by teachers trained in CIC’s programs.
 CIC programs have been endorsed by CT’s educational leaders as promoting creativity and critical thinking, and have received prestigious recognition, including trips to the White House Science Fairs.

-In Connecticut, more than 17,000 K-8 students in more than 246 schools annually have CIC classroom-based programs.
+In Connecticut, more than 17,000 K-12 students in nearly 300 schools annually have CIC classroom-based programs.

 CIC inventors pursue entrepreneurship through patenting, investment, and commercialization.

 Your donation will be used to provide hundreds of Bridgeport, Norwalk, and New Haven K-12 students the opportunity to participate in a program that will change their lives and our futures.

 Check out one of our inventors in action!